War004/Google-gemini-discord-bot/README.md

 3. Keep all the folders in the same folder together.
 4. Now open the folder in the windows explorer, and then look at the upper side in the windows explorer at the 'Address Bar' which would be showing text something like "This PC > Windows(C:)..."
 5. Click on it and type cmd.
 The terminal will appear.
    1. Now we will make an virtual environment.
 Type the command: " python3 -m venv apikeys " the 'apikeys' is the name that you can change, for example you can use " python3 -m venv mouse ".
 But if you replace the name here be sure to change across where we will use it.
+(If you get some error during this step like moduel missing or somehting use pip install pip install virtualenv)
    2. After the completion for the above command, run the command to activate this: " apikeys\Scripts\activate.bat " {apikeys is the name be sure to change if you have a different name}
    3. After running the text in the terminal will change: " (apikeys) C:\.... " It means it is successfully activated.
    4. Now, we will run another command " pip install -U -r requirments.txt " it will show a bunch of things are getting installed, after the end of the installtion, minimize the termial for now.